leylaheydarova/leylaheydarova/README.md

-<h2 align="left">Hey there! 👋 I'm Leyla Heydərova, a passionate Backend Developer with a strong focus on scalable architectures and clean code.
+<h2 align="left">Hey there! 👋 I'm Leyla Heydarova, a passionate Backend Developer with a strong focus on scalable architectures and clean code.

 Currently, I’m: